HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 <img src="https://i.imgur.com/QGXIxCr.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>

 - Before configuring Access Lists, we need to also use the below commands on routers and add the serial interfaces to them as shwon below.
+On both HQ and Branch router.

 <img src="https://i.imgur.com/pZMYe5B.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>